Nicko94/WaterBucketChallengeAPI/README.md

 ## Conclusion

-This API offers a simple yet effective solution to the water bucket challenge using BFS.
+This API offers a simple but effective solution to the water bucket challenge using BFS.
 The code is well structured with distinct layers for clarithy and separation of tasks.